gvalkov/jenkins-webapi/docs/index.rst

 ========

 Jenkins-webapi is a minimal, no-frills, Python module for working with the Jenkins remote access API_.
-It's main selling points are:
+Its main selling points are:

 * Support for Python versions *2.6*, *2.7*, *3.3*, *3.4* and *3.5*.
 * A comprehensive test suite.